 Best Things to Do in Arequipa

-Walk around the center
+Walk around the Historic Centre of Arequipa

 Simply enjoy walking around the city’s famous white-walled city centre by yourself or as part of a walking tour.
 No tour of the city is complete without a visit to the Plaza de Armas where there are always performances and festivals of some kind.
 There are plenty of restaurants nearby but you will get better value by looking for somewhere to eat farther away from the square.